RonLanzilotta/charIQ_technical/README.md

     ctx.strokeStyle = 'red';
     ctx.lineWidth = 1;
     ctx.moveTo(0, chartHeight + adjustHeight - (movingAverages[0] * chartHeight / maxPrice));

     for (let i = 1; i < movingAverages.length; i++) {
         ctx.lineTo(i * chartWidth / (movingAverages.length - 1), chartHeight + adjustHeight - (movingAverages[i] * chartHeight / maxPrice));
     }
     ctx.stroke();
 ```
 ## Future Features
-Given the short timeframe of this project, there is much that could be improved upon.
-Large chunks of the code should be modularized into smaller functions which are called within the drawChart function.
+Given the short timeframe for this project, there is much that could be improved upon.
+Large chunks of the code should be modularized into smaller functions which are called within the **drawChart()** function.
 Below are some future features that I plan to build out in the coming weeks:

-- Dynamic and accurate renderings of the graph lines and their relation to the Y-axis tick marks.
+- Dynamic and more accurate renderings of the graph lines and their relation to the X- and Y-axis tick marks.
 - A more responsive design.
-- Break out the portion of drawChart() which draws the moving average so that the entire graph doesn't need to re-render on user input.
+- Avoid re-rendering the entire graph on user input.
+Break out the portion of drawChart() which handles drawing the moving average graph line.
 - Use more dynamic parameters in the algorithm that generates Y-axis labels.
-- Dynamic X-axis date labels.
+- Create dynamic X-axis date labels.
-- Toggle between different stock statistics.
+- Offer a toggle between different stock statistic options based on OHLC data.
+- Hover over graph line and reveal a sliding thumbnail which displays the stock price.
 - Light and dark mode themes.
-- Hover over stock line and reveal a sliding thumbnail which displays the stock price.